devops-education/Challenges-in-DevOps-Education/CONTRIBUTING.md

 1. read the [Pull Request Checklist](#pull-request-checklist)
 2. Create your first pull-request
-3. 👏👏👏 you have submitted your first code contribution to Atrium :blush:
+3. 👏👏👏 you have submitted your first contribution to this project :blush:

 ## Pull Request
-Please make sure you can your pull request is rebased on the [latest commit on master](https://github.com/robstoll/atrium/commits/master) before you create a pull request.
+Please make sure you can your pull request is rebased on the [latest commit on master](https://github.com/devops-education/Challenges-in-Devops-Education/commits/master) before you create a pull request.